dragnet-org/dragnet/README.md

     some *block level* classification errors to a file.
 3. Once you have decided on a final model, train it on the entire training data using `dragnet.model_training.train_models`.
+4. As a last step, test the performance of the model on the test set (see below).

 ## Evaluating content extraction models